Pitch yourself well enough, and the hiring manager will snap you up!

 • Streamlined

-How to describe yourself on a CV in the Profile section
+How to sell yourself on a CV – section examples

-As the first section of your CV, the profile is a great place to describe yourself.
+As the first section of your CV, the profile is a great place to sell yourself.
 This is your elevator pitch, your personal introduction, so you should describe yourself in such a way that the reader can immediately see how you align with the exact requirements of the vacancy.
-Take a look at these examples of how to describe yourself in the Profile section for inspiration:
+Take a look at these examples of how to pitch yourself in the Profile section for inspiration:

-How to describe yourself on a CV with no experience
+How to sell yourself on a CV with no experience

-How to describe yourself on a CV for Freshers and Students
+How to sell yourself on a CV for freshers and students

 A knowledgeable undergraduate student, specialising in HR and business analysis.
 Combines a natural flair for identifying operational problems with the ability to recommend solutions.
 Communicates professionally across cultures and is sensitive to diversity issues.
 Consistently achieves deadlines through meticulous planning and a proactive approach.

-How to describe yourself on a CV for Nurses
+How to sell yourself on a CV for nurses

 Having made a positive impact in the Profile section, you'll want to keep that going as you describe your professional experience.
 The best way to do this is to “sell, not tell.”
-Describe yourself by using impact statements - they're a humble brag enabling you to show off your best qualities without sounding arrogant.
-If you can quantify your impact, that makes the CV even stronger.
+Describe yourself by using impact statements which enable you to objectively show off your best qualities without sounding arrogant.
+Let's take a look at some examples:

 • Handed over 12 complex projects on schedule and created a full delivery plan and handover documents to ensure successful and timely completion of 3 further projects